 and the Modern Hebrew Bible - ויהי מקץ ארבעים שנה ויאמר אבשלום אל המלך

 Also reading "after FORTY years" are the Dutch Staten Vertaling Bible - "Ten einde nu van veertig jaren is het geschied, dat Absalom", the Romanian Cornilescu Bible and the 2009 Romanian Fidela Bible - "După trecere de patruzeci de ani, Absalom", the Hungarian Karoli Bible - "Lõn pedig negyven esztendõ mulván, monda Absolon" and the Russian Synodal Bible - "По прошествии сорока лет, Авессалом".

-However, the NIV, RSV, NRSV, ESV, NET, Holman Standard, The Message, the Jehovah Witness New World Translation 2013 revision and most modern Catholic bible versions all read "after FOUR years Absalom..."
+However, now the NASB 2020 edition, the NIV, RSV, NRSV, ESV, NET, Holman Standard, The Message, the Jehovah Witness New World Translation 2013 revision and most modern Catholic bible versions all read "after FOUR years Absalom..."

 The footnote in the RSV, NRSV says the number 4 comes from the Greek and Syriac, while the Hebrew says 40.
 The Catholic New Jerusalem 1985 also reads "after FOUR years", along with the St. Joseph NAB 1970 and the Jerusalem bible of 1968, and then footnotes that "four" comes from the Greek but the Hebrew reads "forty years".